 Outside of Oktoberfest season, Ludwigsvorstadt is known for being one of the more affordable places to stay in Munich.
 It may seem surprising, considering the central location, but this is the best place to start looking for budget hotels.

 The low cost of accommodation here is likely to do with the fact that there are not a lot of tourist attractions in the area itself.
-Outside of Oktoberfest, the Bavaria Statue is the top attraction in Ludwigsvorstadt.
+Outside of Oktoberfest, the Statue of Bavaria is the top attraction in Ludwigsvorstadt.

 The Bavaria Statue is located to the west side of Theresienwieste.
 Installed in the 19th century, the statue is a large bronze casting of a woman representing the spirit of Bavaria.
 Behind her stands a grand columned building housing busts of notable Bavarians from throughout history.

-Another benefit to staying in Ludwigsvorstadt is the proximity to Munich Central Station.
+Another benefit to staying in Ludwigsvorstadt is the proximity to the Hauptbahnhof (Central Station).
 The train station is located at the northern end of Ludwigsvorstadt.
 If you are traveling to Munich by train, Ludwigsvorstadt is a super convenient place to stay.

 With plenty of budget hotels close to the train station, you will have both convenience and affordability.
 Also, less time wasted getting your luggage to and from your hotel.
 Win-win!